pchrszon/splc2020-artifact/README.md

 states the probability of successfully processing the number of workpieces in the first column.

-**Quantitative Analysis: Throughput.** The second experiment compares the throughput of different cell configurations and adaptation strategies.
+**Quantitative analysis: throughput.** The second experiment compares the throughput of different cell configurations and adaptation strategies.
 In particular, the following variants are analyzed: